Kishore Mahbubani’s academic viewpoint of reality in ST’s “Three stories to strengthen the Singapore spirit” is really humourous.

 Kishore says if there is a war, Singaporeans will “save the lives of people who are the strangers they meet in MRT trains and buses”.
 It really makes one wonder how he came to such a conclusion.
 A couple of years ago, I asked my teenage son to find out if any of his friends are willing to die for the country.
 Guess what?
 Nobody ‘keechiu’.

 An increasing number of citizens have lost faith in a system where citizens are enslaved by our leaders to the greatest GDP machine.
-Kishore should know economic digits do not have any spirit so my question is “strengthen what?”.
+Kishore should know economic digits do not have any spirit.

 Singaporeans, especially our youth, are not stupid.
 Maybe Kishore still believes there are no adverse effects of economic policy shortcuts and citizens just KPKB for fun.